This section gives an overview of some of the rules and regulations surrounding burning on your property.

 Hawkesbury City Council Open Burning:

 The page outlines the general permission to complete Open Burning and must be completed 12 months of the year.
 You need to nominate the dates that you will burn within a 3 day window.
+Once you’ve filled it out and submitted it, it automatically takes you to the RFS site to fill in and submit.

 Piles must be constructed and burnt in accordance with the NSW RFS Pile Burn Standards.